 - Fines and fees: There are generally fines and court costs associated with DWI probation sentences.
 Beyond those, you could expect to pay for at least a portion of the probation supervision costs and restitution if you were involved in an accident or a victim incurred a loss.

 - Alcohol education requirements: The court generally mandates classes to educate offenders about the dangers of alcohol and substance abuse.
 These include the Texas DWI Education Program and Victim Impact Panel offered by Mothers Against Drunk Driving.
-The court often requires those on probation to complete an education component within six months.
+The court often requires those on probation to complete an education program within six months.

 - The installation of an ignition interlock system: The court may require you to have an alcohol monitoring device installed in your vehicle at your own expense.
-This is often a condition if the probationer is allowed to maintain driving privileges.
+This is often a condition of probation if the probationer is allowed to maintain driving privileges.

 What Happens if You Violate Your Probation?

-- Being arrested while on probation
+- An arrest while on probation

-- Being charged with a new law violation
+- A new law violation

 - Failing to make court-ordered payments for fines, fees, or restitution